The “Pilot” As-Built Survey – The Critical Step in a Multi-Site As-Built Survey Program

-- For the survey company to see for themselves what the real conditions and challenges will be – both in the field and post-survey – for the program.
+- It allows the survey company to see for themselves what the real conditions and challenges will be – both in the field and post-survey – for the program.
 This will help with the 2nd round of planning.

-Sometimes we do a single pilot survey, and other times we might do as many as 5 in order to complete these 2 goals.
-The entire process usually takes about 2-3 weeks, and contains the following steps:
+Sometimes we complete a single pilot survey, and other times we might perform as many as 5 in order to complete these 2 goals.
+The entire process usually takes about 2-3 weeks,

 - Preparation.
 To get ready for the pilot survey(s) we do a full review of the Scope of Work and any additional client communication to determine exactly what plans we should draw, items to include, and other information to gather.
 We also consider any travel arrangements, scheduling requirements, or special equipment needed.